The Port is Hiring: Landbank Associate

 - Highly organized and willing to take the initiative to drive results;

-- Proven ability to read and review design drawings and documents; and
+- Proven ability to read and review design drawings and documents;

 - Previous experience working in a fast-paced, deadline-driven environment.